mchaov/personal-page/site/articles/Abstraction-101.md

 The best way to understand a concept is to observe where it fails.
 We already know that every complex problem can be solved by adding another layer of abstraction between us. **This means more confusion!** Adding a new layer of abstraction should help clarify things more than the added indirection confuses them.

-Indirection – I prefer to call it the "Mario Principle" or let's play "find the right level of abstraction"!
+Indirection – I prefer to call it the "Mario Principle" or let's play "find the right level of abstraction where the problem occurs"!

-Think about this, something doesn't work.
+Something doesn't work...
 Your code looks fine, and, in that rare case, it is!
 Turns out it is a web browser bug, how do you solve it?
 Programming specifically to address a big with one environment means something is wrong with the abstraction you use.
 This applies to OS bugs, hardware bugs, video drivers, and everything that makes your computer systems work.

 **One way of abstractions to fail is for them to leak!**

 ### Leaky abstractions

-One of the things that happen when abstractions fail is for them to leak, spilling details about the underlying layer onto the next one.
+One of the things that happen when abstractions fail is for them to leak, spilling details about the underlying layer into the next one.
 Abstractions leak when details are not completely hidden by the abstraction.
 The developer using it has to worry about the details and understand them - to correctly use the abstraction.

 Imagine a chunk of memory that contains an image.
 Each cell describes the information needed to print one pixel – it's a number!